ichiroadris/vue-js-ray/README.md

 this.$ray()
 ```

+You may need to stringify your object first before output to ray.

 So far the package has been tested and working on Nuxt, Vue-cli and Laravel Jetstream (Inertia Stack)

 ## Documentation